 vi.
 Education/Training/Professional Development

 There are many styles of resume, but they should all have these components in some form.
-The other thing to keep in mind is that folks who are reading resumes do no necessarily have the same idea of what a resume should look like as a professional resume writer working closely with a career coach.
+The other thing to keep in mind is that the people who are reading resumes do not necessarily have the same idea of what a resume should look like as a professional resume writer working closely with a career coach.

-5. Active vs. Passive Search – Active methods of search include, but are not limited to, finding out who a decision maker may be at a company and getting in direct contact, networking events and networking through social media, finding posted jobs and following up directly, recruiters.
-Passive methods include, but are not limited to posting to job boards, recruiters, sending non targeted resumes, hoping the phone will ring once you’ve sent a resume.
-Spend the bulk of your time using Active methods.
+5. Active vs. Passive Search – Active methods of search include, but are not limited to, finding out who a decision-maker may be at a company and getting in direct contact, networking events and networking through social media, finding posted jobs, and recruiters.
+Passive methods include, but are not limited to posting to job boards, recruiters, sending non-targeted resumes, hoping the phone will ring once you’ve sent a resume.
+Spend the bulk of your time using active methods.

 7. Due Diligence – Due diligence and reference checking is not just for the employer.
 It’s just as important that you do your research into the company and the people you may be working for.
 Talk to current and former employees about their experiences with the company and management.
 Think of this as a fact-finding mission.
 Be a dog with a bone.
 Start your due diligence as soon as you’re a viable candidate.
 You don’t want to wait until you’ve received an offer, as this can be a labor-intensive process.
 If you don’t do your due diligence and something comes up after you’ve begun working that you could have uncovered prior, you have no one to blame but yourself.

-8. Negotiating – When it comes to negotiating remember that you received the offer.
+8. Negotiating – When it comes to negotiating the offer remember that they want to hire you.
 Use all the reasons they gave you about why they are making you the offer to negotiate the best package possible.
 It’s those items that will make you more apt to get what you need and want, especially if they don’t have a #2 candidate in the pipeline they’re willing to offer the job to.
 You’ll also need to possibly time the offer if you have other opportunities of interest in the pipeline.
 Make sure you do this effectively so as not to scare anyone off.